Anonyme25-git/DASViT1D/README.md

+## Citation

+If you use this repository or reproduce the results, please cite:

 **Reference**
 Michel Dione, Jerry Lonlac, Stéphane Lecoeuche, Anthony Fleury.
 *Intrusion Pattern Recognition in DAS Using Multi-Domain Features and a Transformer Network*, ICPRS, 2025.

 **BibTeX (update with final proceedings details)**
 ```bibtex